mendix/docs/content/developerportal/collaborate/buzz.md

 ## 1 Buzz Locations

-Located in the Developer Portal, Buzz lets you see Mendix app activity in your company as well as collaborate and share ideas with your App Team.
+Located in the Developer Portal, Buzz lets you see Mendix app activity in your company as well as collaborate and share ideas with your team.
 There are two types of **Buzz** pages: Company Buzz and App Buzz.

 ### 1.1 Company Buzz {#company-buzz}